AbhiMMenon/SG-LEM/README.md

 # Notes/TODO

-- 0D reactor initilazation for premixed solver no longer works, this is needed for the backward-step case, but not for the Volvo case.
+- 0D reactor initialisation for premixed solver no longer works, this is needed for the backward-step case, but not for the Volvo case.
 This is due to the change to Cantera-3.0.0
 - OpenFOAM test cases to be added
 - Solver description